Entanglement propagation in thermalization of an isolated quantum system: Introduction

 \section{Introduction}

 Entanglement is a key concept in modern quantum theory and quantum information science \cite{nielsen10}.
 The importance of the notion of entanglement was first recognized by Einstein, Podolsky, and Rosen (EPR) in their attempt to demonstrate that quantum theory does not provide a complete description of physical reality, where a pair of particles in an entangled state was employed in the thought experiment they proposed \cite{EPR}.
 Motivated by the work of EPR, Bell deduced inequalities that should be satisfied by local hidden variable theories \cite{Bell,CHSH}.
 He revealed the striking feature of an entangled state: It possesses non-local correlations and violates those inequalities.
 It suggests that quantum theory violates local realism.
-The experimental verifications of violation of the Bell inequalities pioneered by Aspect et al. \cite{Aspect1,Aspect2,Aspect3} implies that local realism is fundamentally violated in nature, though there remains possibility of loop holes in the experiments.
+The experimental verifications of the violation of the Bell inequalities pioneered by Aspect et al.\,\cite{Aspect1,Aspect2,Aspect3} implies that local realism is fundamentally violated in nature, though there remains possibility of loop holes in the experiments.

 Recently, entanglement attracts renewed interests in the study of quantum many-body systems \cite{amico08}.
 It has been realized that entanglement is a key to understand novel aspects of quantum many-body systems such as quantum phase transitions and topological phases \cite{kitaev03,zeng19}.
 One of the quantities that characterizes entanglement structure of a quantum many-body system is entanglement entropy (EE).
 Although EE has been intensively studied theoretically in diverse fields \cite{amico08,nishioka18}, measuring EE in experiments remains challenging in usual solid state systems.
 Cold atoms have emerged as an ideal platform for studying entanglement in many-body systems due to the unprecedented controllability.
-It is remarkable that EE for atoms in an optical lattice has been successfully measured making use of a quantum gas microscope \cite{islam15}.
+It is remarkable that the second-order R\'enyi entropy, which also quantifies entanglement, for atoms in an optical lattice has been successfully measured making use of a quantum gas microscope \cite{islam15}.